What is the L&D Maturity Model and How Do High-Impact Organisations Use It?

 Many models talk in levels, but we prefer to discuss phases.
 The reason being that if learning maturity is a continuum, then it stands that you’ll likely work within each and every phase at some point.
 And since every phase is informed by the last, you’re never relegated to one—provided you want to up your game, that is.

-Let’s take a look at the four stages of L&D maturity.
+Let’s take a look at the four phases of L&D maturity.

 Phase 1: React